1. Home

 Human Rights Due Diligence

-In 2020, we established a human rights due diligence process to promptly identify, prevent, and mitigate potential human rights issues.
-In addition to the visible human rights risks, potential negative impacts on human rights are regularly identified, and risk mitigation measures are taken to prevent serious damage.
+Since 2020, Shiseido has implemented a comprehensive human rights due diligence framework in line with our Human Rights Policy, which commits us to establishing and operating such a system.
+Through this framework, we continuously identify and monitor potential human rights impacts, take proactive measures to prevent and mitigate risks, and transparently report our progress.
 As part of this process, we conduct risk assessments to evaluate and identify human rights risks across all stakeholders and promote improvement measures to stop, prevent, or mitigate potential negative impacts.
 We regularly report and disclose our progress to ensure continued efforts toward reducing human rights risks.

 Our human rights initiatives are implemented through a dedicated project framework under the Sustainability Committee*.
 Led by the Chief DE&I Officer, the project includes participation from executive officers and conducts human rights risk assessments every two years.
 For any material issues identified, the relevant departments compile corrective actions and progress updates, which are reported regularly to the Sustainability Committee.
 Significant achievements and challenges are reported or proposed to the Board of Directors.